driaug/where-is-waldo/README.md

 # Where is Waldo

+## Dependencies

+Run the command 'pip install -r requirements.txt' to install all of the necessary dependencies for this repository.

 ## Model

-The pre-trained model can be found [here](https://drive.google.com/file/d/1s-3z-ZzqaXSB50hv4DC_D9ZP2CKfWSkD/view?usp=sharing).
-Place it inside of the `model/` folder.
+Placed inside of the `model/` folder.

 ## Running